 I was featured in a blog by Amy Fulton, complete with an interview and art pictures.

 My friend Alan Breuss has a podcast about the interesting folks in the fair industry.
-I’ve been interviewed, and also co-hosted a few.
+I’ve been interviewed, and also co-hosted a few, and will be returning as co-host on the new season.
 I highly recommend Tailgate Entertainer. http://Tailgateentertainer.com

 A story and video of one man band at the airport, courtesy of King 5 News:

 A link about my comedian/ variety act

 A video clip courtesy of the Tri-City Herald: